Sneupi/digital-dashboard/README.md

 Reconfigurability of pinouts for CAN transceiver and pushbutton.
 Open `pinout.h` source files to do so.

 Reprogrammability to interpret any vehicle's CAN-bus.
 Open CAN source files (`limits.h`, `TranslateCAN.h`) for instructions on how to do so.
+Additionally, see related tool [can-analyzer](https://github.com/Sneupi/can-analyzer) for help decoding.

 Reprogrammability to work with wide range of digital displays (TFT).
 Read [TFT_eSPI library documentation](https://github.com/Bodmer/TFT_eSPI) and edit library accordingly (`User_Setup.h` or `User_Setup_Select.h`) for doing so.